 What is mindfulness?

-Mindfulness is the practise of present moment awareness based on ancient wisdom like Buddhism.
-In recent years, meditation experts such as Jon Kabat-Zin, and Andy Puddicombe of Headspace, have helped the world see that it’s not just a spiritual practice, it is grounded in science and is relevant and helpful to all of us.
+Mindfulness is the practise of present moment awareness.
+In recent years, meditation experts such as Jon Kabat-Zinn, and Andy Puddicombe of Headspace, have helped the world see that this is not just a spiritual practice, it is grounded in science and is relevant and helpful to many of us.

-Practising mindful eating simply means being present when we eat - paying attention to it and being aware of it.
-As a mindfulness teacher and registered nutritionist, this is my favourite thing to teach clients.
-It’s a powerful and easy way to learn how to be mindful, as it’s fun, helps us eat well and is easy to practise as we already eat several times a day!
-Just tune in and enjoy.
+Practising mindful eating simply means being present when we eat – paying attention to it and being aware of it.
+As a mindfulness teacher and registered nutritionist, this is my favourite way to empower clients.
+It’s an easy method to learn, it helps us eat well and is simple to practise as we already eat several times a day.
+It involves tuning in and enjoying.

-Start by practising one step on one snack for a few days, then try the next one.
-Eventually you can combine all five steps on a whole meal, and experience being fully mindful whilst you eat.
+Start by practising one step at a time for a few days, then try the next one.
+Eventually, you can combine all five steps through a whole meal, and experience being fully mindful whilst you eat.

-They say it takes 21 days to form a habit so keep at it and it’ll come more naturally.
-Ultimately, it will give you a sense of understanding, appreciation and respect for food that will make it an easy habit to continue.
+Keep at it and it’ll come more naturally.
+Ultimately, it will give you a sense of understanding, appreciation and respect for your food that will make it an easy habit to continue.

 Step 1: When hunger strikes